 Take the time to show your child how to succeed at a given task.
 For example, tell your teen about the wonders of bleach on white cotton polos and about its devastating effect on black Lycra running shorts before sending him off to the laundry room.

-Don't tell your preschooler to clean up his room.
+Don't tell your preschooler to tidy up his room.
 That's too daunting.